-Maryland prohibits the use of non-compete agreements for low wage employees, specifically those earning less than \$31,200 per year or \$15 an hour. \$137 See Md.
-Code.
-Ann. \$3-716.
+Maryland prohibits the use of non-compete agreements for low wage employees, specifically those earning less than \$46,800 per year or \$22.50 an hour.
+Ann. § 3-716.
 In Maryland, a permissible non-compete clause will be enforced if proven reasonably necessary to protect the employer's business, but such a clause cannot be used simply as a tool to defeat competition.
 See Holloway v.
 Faw, Casson & Co., 319 Md.
 324 (1990) (enforcing non-compete clause containing a 40-mile restriction, but reducing time restriction from five years to three years).
 See also Deutsche Post Glob.
 Mail, Ltd. v. .
 Conrad,

-136 The Non-Compete Clarification Amendment Act of 2022 went into effect on October 1, 2022.
+&lt;sup>140 The Non-Compete Clarification Amendment Act of 2022 went into effect on October 1, 2022.

-137 The Non-Compete and Conflict of Interest Clause Act went into effect on October 1, 2019.
+&lt;sup>141 The Non-Compete and Conflict of Interest Clause Act went into effect on October 1, 2019.